 Winter Bifida is a wonderful event put on each winter by the Spina Bifida Association of San Diego (SBSD).
 Rob Roddy, 180 Medical employee, had the great pleasure to speak at this year’s Winter Bifida event this past Sunday, December 11th.

-The event was held at Balboa Park in San Diego, California.
-There were about 200 people that attended, including those with Spina Bifida and their families and caregivers.
-The event featured a lot of fun activities for kids, including face painting, arts and crafts, and even a few piñatas to take a swing at.
+The event was at Balboa Park in San Diego, California.
+About 200 people attended, including those with Spina Bifida and their families and caregivers.
+The event featured a lot of fun activities for kids, including face painting, arts and crafts, and even a few piñatas.